What to do when you don’t receive your w2?

 3. Contact with your Employer: Now you should contact your employer or payroll coordinator or former employer and ask about your w2 if it is not sent yet.
 If your w2 was sent already then enquire about your correct address or email address.

 4. Contact the IRS (Internal Revenue Service): If you do not receive your w2 within February 14, then you should contact with IRS (Internal Revenue Service).
 You are allowed to make a toll-free call to IRS at 800 829 1040.
 You can also visit a nearby IRS Taxpayer Assistance Center (TAC) and know information about that from this link: https://www.irs.gov/help/contact-your-local-irs-office.
 When you make a call, you have to provide some information as

 (a) Your name, address, phone number and Social Security Number (SSN)

 (b) Your employer’s name, address, phone number and your employment date

-6. File a Form 1040x for requesting more time: You have completed all the previous steps and you like to get your original or official w2 statement, so you have to request for more time.
-While you have filed form 4852 you got an automatic extension for filing a form 1040x.
-If you file form 1040x then you will get additional time as 6 months till October 15.
+6. File a Form 1040x for requesting more time: You have completed all the previous steps, and you like to get your original or official w2 statement, so you have to ask for more time.
+While you have filed form 4852, you got an automatic extension for filing a form 1040x.
+If you file form 1040x, then you will get additional time as six months till October 15.